 Courts now must allow a second parent court-ordered visitation time, as is the case with heterosexual parents.

-These agreements offer greater certainty when they cover financial issues as well, such as the costs of education, food and housing.
-In addition, the legal parent should also express their intention that, even if the relationship ends, he or she will grant generous visitation rights to the second parent.
+These agreements offer greater certainty when they cover financial issues as well, such as the costs of education, food, and housing.
+In addition, the legal parent should also express their intention that, even if the relationship ends, they will grant generous visitation rights to the second parent.

-The Gay and Lesbian Advocates and Defenders website offers guides to help in authoring these parenting agreements.
+The Gay and Lesbian Advocates and Defenders website offers guides to help create parenting agreements.
+These agreements can assist in family law cases like this.
 This guide offers ten standards that should be kept in mind when dealing with families that are not bound together in the typical legal fashion.

 Need Help With Lesbian and Gay Adoption Laws?
 Call an Attorney

 As you can see, the laws related to gay and lesbian adoption can be complicated and can vary by state, despite legal gains in some areas.
 Whether you're bisexual, transgender, gay, or lesbian, you may have legal roadblocks to adoption.
 Before making any decisions, it's important to understand these laws as well as what options are available for LGBTQ+ adoption.
 You want the best outcome for you, your co-parent, and your adopted children.

 Consider speaking with an experienced adoption law attorney in your area.
 They can explain your rights and walk you through the process related to your specific situation.

 Can I Solve This on My Own or Do I Need an Attorney?

 - It is a good idea to have an attorney for complex adoptions

 - An attorney can ensure you meet all legal requirements and that your adoption is finalized appropriately